To our catalog of available CDs

 Fallsburgh Township in 1872

-Note particularly the prominence of the then-new New York, Oswego, and Midland RR (later the NY Ontario & Western "O&W" RR).
 Also note the old place names, such as Sandburgh instead of Mountaindale, Fallsburg Station instead of South Fallsburg, Hurley Station instead of Hurleyville, and Centerville Station instead of Woodridge.
 A few place names are unchanged: Hasbrouck (there's not much left of that once-thriving community), Divine Corners (never very large, and not much has changed), Loch Sheldrake, Woodbourne, Glen Wild (although it's made into a single word, Glenwild, on this map).
-Bradley, shared by Liberty and Neversink, and located at the junction of the three townships, does not appear on this 1872 map.
+Bradley, shared by Liberty and Neversink, and located at the junction of the three townships, does not appear on the 1872 map shown above.

 About the spelling of Fallsburg/Fallsburgh: